elringus/imgit/docs/guide/index.md

 ### Encode to AV1/AVIF

 Another problem is the media size.
 Our page reference assets with total size of `77MB`.
 Insights report suggests serving the content in next-gen formats, which imgit will handle as well.
-By encoding images and video to [AV1/AVIF](https://en.wikipedia.org/wiki/AV1), we'll shrink total size to just `5.7MB` effectively compressing the content by `92%` without noticeable quality loss.
+After encoding images and video to [AV1/AVIF](https://en.wikipedia.org/wiki/AV1), total size is reduced to `5.7MB` effectively compressing the content by `92%` without noticeable quality loss.

 ### Lazy-load